 Importance

 Antibiotic use, ubiquitous with the healthcare environment, is a major risk factor for Clostridioides difficile infection (CDI), the most common nosocomial infection.
 When C. difficile becomes resistant to antibiotics, a fecal microbiota transplant from a healthy individual can effectively restore the gut bacterial community and eliminate the infection.
 While this relationship between the gut bacteria and CDI is well established, there are no therapies to treat a perturbed gut community to prevent CDI.
 This study explored the potential of restoring colonization resistance to antibiotic-induced susceptible gut communities.
 We described the effect gut bacteria community variation has on the effectiveness of a fecal community transplant for inhibiting CDI.
 These data demonstrated that communities susceptible to CDI can be supplemented with fecal communities but the effectiveness depended on the structure of the community following the perturbation.
-Thus, a simplified bacterial community may be able to recover colonization resistance to patients treated with antibiotics.
+Thus, a reduced bacterial community may be able to recover colonization resistance to patients treated with antibiotics.

 Introduction